 At St Anne's C.E.
 Primary School our Governing Body have a strategic leadership responsibility for safeguarding arrangements, and they must ensure that we comply with our duties under legislation.
-They must have regard to this guidance in ensuring policies, procedures and training are effective and comply with the law at all times.
-See Part 2 Keeping Children Safe in Education 2023 The Headteacher ensures that the policies and procedures, adopted by the governing bodies and proprietors (particularly those concerning referrals of cases of suspected abuse and neglect), are understood, and followed by all staff.
+They must have regard to this guidance in ensuring policies, procedures and training are children Safe in Education 2023 The Headteacher ensures that the policies and procedures, adopted by the governing bodies and proprietors (particularly those concerning referrals of cases of suspected abuse and neglect), are understood, and followed by all staff.
 These policies are transparent, clear, and easy to understand for staff, children and their parents/carers.